97-vinash/cidr-info-tool/README.md

 - The Problem was i didn't knew how to write a command line tool so i had to use AI for it but, i'll learn it later.

 ---
-⭐ If you find this tool useful, please consider giving it a star on GitHub!
+⭐ If you find this tool useful, please consider giving it a star on [GitHub](https://github.com/97-vinash/cidr-info-tool)